You can add and remove hosts for your applications. You cannot rename an existing host, but you can create applications named after a host or cluster.

-There isn't a way to change the host name.
+It is not possible to change the host name.
 However, you can create applications named after a host or cluster.
 For example, if hosts ey01-s00057 and ey01-s00058 are both part of a production tier, you can create an application called "App - Production" and have those two hosts report to it.

-To remove a host, uninstall the agent, or disable it by editing or removing the newrelic.yml configuration file.
+To remove a host, uninstall the agent, or disable it by editing or removing the agent configuration file.
 Make sure that all application server instances (Passenger, Jetty, etc.) have been fully restarted after disabling the agent.

-Once all reporting applications are shut down on the old host, it may take up to 10 minutes for the old host to disappear from the New Relic list and the new one to appear.
+Once all reporting applications are shut down on the old host, it may take up to ten minutes for the old host to disappear from the New Relic list and the new one to appear.